CDCgov/trusted-intermediary/adr/022-transformation-engine.md

 ## Decision

 As with the [Validation Rule Engine](021-validation-engine.md), we will use a variation of the [Rules Engine Pattern](https://deviq.com/design-patterns/rules-engine-pattern) to design and implement a transformation rule engine that can transform incoming FHIR messages, given a condition.
 Each transformation will be represented as a rule, specifying conditions that must be met, with a name and arguments.
-The name of the rule will match a Java function in [etor/src/main/java/gov/hhs/cdc/trustedintermediary/etor/ruleengine/transformation/custom/](etor/src/main/java/gov/hhs/cdc/trustedintermediary/etor/ruleengine/transformation/custom/) that will apply the transformation, using the given arguments.
+The name of the rule will match a Java function in [/etor/src/main/java/gov/hhs/cdc/trustedintermediary/etor/ruleengine/transformation/custom/](/etor/src/main/java/gov/hhs/cdc/trustedintermediary/etor/ruleengine/transformation/custom/) that will apply the transformation, using the given arguments.

 Failed transformations will not interrupt the flow of the message.
-Any transformations that have errors will be skipped intead, making sure to log the error.
+Any transformations that have errors will be skipped instead, making sure to log the error.

 Initially, rules will be stored in a JSON resource file, but the plan is to migrate them to a database or external storage in the future, which would allow to update the rules without the need for deploying the application.